 Most of our teachers began their musical education in the Club and now share a wealth of experience and expertise to new generations.
 They nurture the pupils, develop their confidence and social skills and open their minds to new experiences as performers and listeners.
 The Club has produced 15 tutor books, which are used in the classes, along with other books and a number of CDs and DVDs.
 Traditional music is cross-generational and we encourage parents to play music with their children.

 The Club provides classes for adults and children at a variety of levels in a wide range of traditional instruments – currently tin whistle, flute, fiddle, banjo, accordion, concertina, harp, uilleann pipes – and in singing.
 In normal times these are held on Monday nights in a school in Armagh, with upwards of 30 separate classes every week.
-During the lockdown, we had to move all our classes online, and delivered hundreds of lessons in this new way.
+During the lockdown, we had to move all our classes online, and we have delivered hundreds of lessons in this new way; at present most classes are recorded with about one in three as a live Zoom class.

 For 2020-21, we are starting off with all of our teaching online, but we aim to move to traditional face-to-face teaching as soon as it is safe to do so.
 Our first priority is to keep everyone safe, and we are not willing to risk bringing large numbers of students together, from our very wide catchment area, until we can do so with confidence.
 We will seek out opportunities for smaller properly distanced events – for example, bringing one or two class groups at a time into the Áras.
 More details of our education programme will be found in the Student Area.